Feedback is an effective and essential way of developing and achieving your mission.

 Nonprofits need to be committed to learning about their community in order to understand how to help their intended audience.
 Collecting personal stories from current and potential members will remind your organization why your mission matters and how to stay on track.

 Personal anecdotes are also a great way to spread your organization’s message.
 See if community members are willing to publicly share their stories in support of your mission.
+Use these stories in your newsletters, on your social media channels, and on promotional materials you use to garner potential member attention at events or in your office.

 Feedback on Renewal Forms